Discovery Bay, California: Demographics

-There were 5,403 housing units at an average density of ,of which 4,702 were occupied, 3,873 (82.4%) by the owners and 829 (17.6%) by renters.
-The homeowner vacancy rate was 3.4%; the rental vacancy rate was 6.3%.
-10,578 people (79.2% of the population) lived in owner-occupied housing units and 2,737 people (20.5%) lived in rental housing units.
+There were 6,063 housing units at an average density of 1,084.2 /mi2, of which 5,525 (91.1%) were occupied.
+Of these, 83.7% were owner-occupied, and 16.3% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $154,792, and the per capita income was $64,234.
+About 5.0% of families and 6.0% of the population were below the poverty line.

 Education

+Almost all of Discovery Bay CDP is in the Byron Union School District, while a small portion of the CDP is in the Knightsen Elementary School District.
+All of it is in the Liberty Union High School District.

-Schools in Discovery Bay are part of the Byron Union School District.
-There are two K–5 schools in the district, and both were named California Distinguished Schools in 2012: Discovery Bay Elementary and Timber Point Elementary.
+There are two K–5 schools in the Byron district, and both were named California Distinguished Schools in 2012: Discovery Bay Elementary and Timber Point Elementary.
 Excelsior Middle School is located in Byron and is the district's sole 6–8 school.
 Major renovations and new buildings were completed at Excelsior Middle School in 2012.
 It was a California Distinguished School in early 2004.
-High school students (9–12) attend Liberty High School in the Liberty Union High School District, located in nearby Brentwood.
+High school students (9–12) in all of Discovery Bay are zoned to attend Liberty High School in the Liberty Union High School District, located in nearby Brentwood.
 Liberty High School students have founded an arts group known as "PADA" and have arranged with city officials to allow select students to paint and personalize certain electrical boxes, walls, etc. in the theme of the town.
 Plans for a fifth high school on the south side of State Route 4 are on hold.